Twisted Knots and the Perturbed Alexander Invariant: Introduction

-Our proofs of Theorems \ref{thm:main}, \ref{thm:example} and \ref{thm:alex} rely on two sets of secondary results which may be of independent interest.
+In contrast to the Alexander polynomial, very little machinery exists to study the $\rho_1$ invariant.
+Thus we develop novel tools and techniques, and our proofs of Theorems \ref{thm:main} and \ref{thm:example} rely on two sets of secondary results which may be of independent interest.
 First, we build on a model of random walks on tangle diagrams introduced by Lin, Tian and Wang \cite{ltw98} following a remark of Jones \cite{jon87}.
-Lin, Tian and Wang's framework associates a Markov chain to any tangle diagram, and in \Cref{sec:cmc} below we define a contraction operation on such Markov chains.
-In Propositions \ref{thm:cmc} and \ref{thm:cmc_det}, we prove contracting preserves many properties of the original chain.
-The Alexander polynomial and $\rho_1$ invariant can both be understood as sums of certain expected values in the random walks model \cite{lw01, bnvdv22}; broadly speaking, we prove Theorems \ref{thm:main} and \ref{thm:alex} by showing these expected values stabilize under twisting.
-Our contraction operation allows us to consider subtangles of a given knot diagram---for example, a twist region---and draw global conclusions about its $\rho_1$ invariant.
+Lin, Tian and Wang's framework associates a Markov chain to any tangle diagram, and the Alexander polynomial and $\rho_1$ invariant can both be defined as sums over certain expected values in this Markov chain \cite{lw01, bnvdv22}.

+Broadly speaking, we prove Theorem \ref{thm:main} by showing that the relevant expected values in any tangle Markov chain stabilize under twisting.
+To do this, we define a contraction operation on such Markov chains in \Cref{sec:cmc} below.
+In Propositions \ref{thm:cmc} and \ref{thm:cmc_det}, we show that our contraction operation is natural in the sense that it preserves many properties of the original chain.
+Contracting allows us to consider subdiagrams of a given knot diagram---for example, a twist region---and draw global conclusions about its $\rho_1$ invariant.
 We believe this tool will be helpful in further study of $\rho_1$ and the higher order perturbed Alexander invariants defined in \cite{bnvdv21}.

-In our second group of supplementary results, in \Cref{sec:burau}, we compute the (unreduced) Burau representations of powers of full twists in the $n$-strand braid group $B_n$ for all $n$---see \Cref{thm:twist_pow_rep}.
-The Burau representation is related to the random walks model in the following way: for any braid $\beta \in B_n$, if $\psi(\beta)$ denotes the Burau representation of $\beta$ in $\text{GL}_n(\Z[T, T^{-1}])$, then the probability of entering $\beta$ at the $i$th incoming strand and exiting at the $j$th outgoing strand is equal to $\psi(\beta)_{ij}$ \cite{ltw98}.
-To obtain our stabilization results, we first prove that the sequence of Burau representations $\{\psi(\Omega_n^k)\}_k$ stabilizes as $k \to \infty$ for all $n$, where $\Omega_n \in B_n$ denotes a positive full twist.
-We give the limit
+In our second group of supplementary results, in \Cref{sec:burau}, we compute the (unreduced) Burau representations of powers of full twists in the $n$-strand braid group $B_n$, for all $n$.
+The Burau representation is related to the random walks model in the following way: for any braid $\beta \in B_n$, if $\psi(\beta) \in \text{GL}_n(\Z[T, T^{-1}])$ denotes its Burau representation, then the probability of a random walk entering $\beta$ at the $i$th strand and exiting at the $j$th strand is equal to $\psi(\beta)_{ij}$ \cite{ltw98}.
+In the process of proving the stabilization results above, we prove that the sequence of Burau representations $\{\psi(\Omega_n^k)\}_k$ stabilizes as $k \to \infty$ for all $n$, where $\Omega_n \in B_n$ denotes a positive full twist.
+In fact, we give the limit